 Wave’s key features

 Wave also lets you sync an unlimited number of bank accounts and credit cards to your Wave software so you can get a completely accurate view of your finances.
-Unlike FreshBooks, Wave uses double-entry accounting, lets you add an unlimited number of users and offers thorough income tracking.
+Unlike FreshBooks, Wave uses double-entry accounting.
+With Wave’s paid plan, you can add an unlimited number of users and more thoroughly automate your income tracking.

 - Entirely free.